whitchapman/ClojureSudoku/README.md

 * Hidden Quadruples

-In the case of harder puzzles, inter-group algorithms are needed to continue simplifying the problem space.
+In the case of harder puzzles, inter-group algorithms are needed to continue simplifying the problem space:

-Inter-Group Algorithms to be encoded:
 * Locked Candidates
 * X-Wing
 * XY-Wing